 The recommended treatment will depend on the cause and severity of the disease.
-Kidney specialists are the group of specialist doctors that diagnose and manage the diseases that cause glomerulonephritis.
+Kidney specialists are the group of specialist doctors at New Victoria Hospital that diagnose and manage the diseases that cause glomerulonephritis.

 Mild cases may not need any treatment and in some cases, treatments can be as simple as making changes to your diet, such as eating less salt to reduce the strain on your kidneys.
+This should be done following advice from our New Victoria Hospital consultants.
 Medications to lower blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors, are commonly prescribed for glomerulonephritis because they help protect the kidneys.